 Ever wished there was an Un-Send button?
 Don’t worry, so has just about every other email marketer in the world.
 Whether it’s a mistyped date, a broken $$firstName variable, or you sent next month’s email a few weeks too early, mistakes in email happen.
 But the good news is, unless you accidentally hit Send on a bulk email containing the passwords and credit card numbers of your entire customer database (in which case, you might consider a different career path…), there is a way to rectify the situation: the often overlooked and usually powerful Oops email.
-So, what makes an Oops email work?
+So, how do you resend an email with corrections?

 Want to Test Different Subject Lines?

 Be up front with your customers about the typo or programming error, apologize, and quickly give them the correct information.
 Even better – call yourself out on it!
 We love how our client, Dodie Jacobi, handled a missing first name variable in one of her emails:

 (Notice how she also pointed attention back to her blog?
 10 points for smart marketing, Dodie!)

 So, do you think admitting to her mistake cost Dodie some engagement?
 Not at all.
 In fact, her Oops email performed BETTER than her original newsletter, which is often the case!
 The Oops got a 5% higher Unique View rate, and 11% higher Total View rate!
 People love to catch other people’s mistakes, so many of those viewers probably opened the next month’s newsletter just to try to catch another blooper.